mechregard/light-wait/README.md

 ![light-wait logo](img/light-wait-logo.png)

-`light-wait` is a blogging platform to produce light (as in features), minimal wait (as in small) content from markdown.
+`light-wait` is a blogging platform to produce light (as in features), minimal wait (as in fast to download) content from markdown.

 Light-wait produces the bare minimum blog content from markdown files:
 * simple overview page with latest posts